tomeva18/MSc_Honeybee_Project/README.md

-## Transcriptomic Analysis of Honeybee Social Behaviour: Unravelling Genetic Determinants of Social and Private Information Utilisation
+## Unravelling Genetic Determinants of Social and Private Information Use in Honeybees

 ### MSc_Honeybee_Project